 Let’s take a look.

-Now it’s easy to see all the different cards with due dates.
-It’s a high-level look across projects, teams, departments, as well as personal events.
+Now it’s easy to see all the different cards with due dates in one place.

 You can also take advantage of Teamup’s built-in features to get even more from your overview calendar: